 Living with Machines exhibition

 Living with Machines is a five-year collaborative research project.
 We aim to find new perspectives on the effects of the mechanisation of labour on the lives of ordinary people in Britain during the ‘long nineteenth century’ (c.1780-1918), by developing computational and historical techniques and research questions for working with historical sources.
-This exhibition is of our key outcomes.
+This exhibition is one of our key outcomes.

 Living with Machines: Human stories from the industrial age is a free exhibition at Leeds City Museum, exploring how machines and mechanisation changed life and work in Leeds and the surrounding regions.

 A collaboration between the British Library and Leeds City Museum, the exhibition is co-curated by Mia Ridge and John McGoldrick.

 Inspired by the Living with Machines research project, the exhibition unearths new human stories behind material from Leeds Museums & Galleries, brought together with items on loan from the British Library, National Football Museum, National Railway Museum and more.

 From machines to mass-produced clothing, grassroots women’s football to art, the exhibition paints a relatable picture of how rapid advances in technology changed life and work for everyone.

 The exhibition ran from 29 July 2022 – 8 January 2023.

 In addition to the wonderful activities for families organised by the Leeds Museums and Galleries learning team, we’re organising some events for specialist and general public audiences:

 The role of AI in Creative and Cultural Industries by the British Library, AI Tech North, Leeds City Museum, Thursday, September 22, 5:30 PM, at Leeds City Museum.
 Free, but booking is essential.